-Professor Lex Doyle is a Neonatal Paediatrician at The Royal Women’s Hospital with a particular interest in improving long-term outcomes for high-risk babies.
+Professor Lex Doyle is a Neonatal Paediatrician at The Royal Women’s Hospital who wants to improve long-term outcomes for high-risk babies.
 Professor Doyle has major research interests in evaluating neonatal intensive care, including how to improve on care, and its economic consequences.
-He has been a Chief Investigator on numerous randomised controlled trials of interventions before and after birth designed to improve the outcome for the highest-risk babies, including the tiniest and most immature babies.
+He has been a Chief Investigator on numerous randomised controlled trials of interventions before and after birth designed to improve the long-term outcome for the highest-risk babies, including the tiniest and most immature babies.
 Professor Doyle also leads or has led several research groups interested in the outcome for tiny babies well beyond the nursery and into adulthood; these are the Premature Infant Follow-up Programme at the Royal Women's Hospital, and the Victorian Infant Collaborative Study (VICS) Group (Convenor from 1991 until 2014).
 He is also a senior member of the Victoria Infant Brain Studies (VIBeS) Group.
-As a consequence of his research activities he has over 400 original scientific publications, over 70 review articles or editorials, 1 book, and two completed theses (MSc [McMaster 1982]; MD [Melbourne 1989]) to date.
+As a consequence of his research activities he has 424 original scientific publications, 74 review articles or editorials, 1 book, and two completed theses (MSc [McMaster 1982]; MD [Melbourne 1989]) to date (February 2018).

 Professor Peter Davis